 The application of photonics impacts a wide range of areas including astronomy, laser manufacturing, fundamental physics and medicine.

-As Principal Investigator of several major photonics and biophysics projects, Professor Robert Thomson has received around £10M in funding, since 2010, from numerous sources including the EPSRC, STFC, EU, Royal Society and industry.
+As Principal Investigator of several major photonics and biophysics projects, Professor Robert Thomson has secured around £10M in funding, since 2010, from numerous sources including the EPSRC, STFC, EU, Royal Society and industry.

 He is a co-investigator on the EPSRC-funded project PROTEUS, an Interdisciplinary Research Collaboration that has secured over £13M in funding since 2013, and is aimed at developing photonic diagnostics for lung disease in critically ill patients.

-He is also a co-investigator in the Medical Device Manufacturing Centre, jointly funded for three years to address prototyping and manufacturing challenges in the development of smarter and more cost-effective medical devices.
+He is the co-lead, with Professor Maiwenn Kersaudy-Kerhoas, of the university's emerging Global Research Institute in Health and Care Technologies, and a co-investigator in the Medical Device Manufacturing Centre addressing prototyping and manufacturing challenges in the development of smarter and more cost-effective medical devices.